Purvav0511/Modified-ResNet-for-CIFAR-10-Classification-with-Under-5-Million-Parameters/README.md

 **Goal**

-In this mini-project you are tasked with coming up with a modified residual network (ResNet) architecture with the highest test accuracy on the CIFAR10 image classification dataset, under the constraint that your model has no more than 5 million parameters.\\
+In this mini-project we were tasked with coming up with a modified residual network (ResNet) architecture with the highest test accuracy on the CIFAR10 image classification dataset, under the constraint that your model has no more than 5 million parameters.\\